squid-cache/squid-cache.github.io/Features/Authentication.rst

-You tell Squid which authentication program to use with the ''auth_param'' option in squid.conf.
+You tell Squid which authentication program to use with the ''SquidConf:auth_param'' option in squid.conf.
 You specify the name of the program, plus any command line options if necessary.
 For example:
 {{{